tESS RENÉ

 It doesn’t mean erasing emotion.
 It means staying present through it.

 Instead, you’re not trying to “fix” yourself but helping your body feel what safety and regulation can be so it knows how to return.
+In this way, each grounded choice is a vote for who you are becoming and the builds ways to increase your self worth each day.

 What surprised you as you read these?